Shop About Us

 • Why do the notes sometimes not sound right when I use auto tuning?

 The auto tuning feature is based on MIDI Pitch Bend.
-You need to make sure that the Pitch Bend Range setting of the instrument that you are controlling matches the "Pitch Range" setting of your ProxiMIDI - this can be viewed and adjusted using the ProxiMIDI Control application.
+You need to make sure that the Pitch Bend Range setting of the device that you are controlling matches the "Pitch Range" setting of your ProxiMIDI - this can be viewed and adjusted using the ProxiMIDI Control application.

 • Are there any differences between the different wood options?